RyanJunejo/Biodiversity-Projects/Notebooks/README.md

   The original analysis notebook for applying BioClip to the iNaturalist dataset.
 This notebook details the methodology and results of the analysis.

 - **How to Navigate iNaturalist (1).ipynb**
-  A tutorial notebook designed to help users understand how to navigate and utilize the iNaturalist platform effectively, with tips for data collection and observation.
+  A tutorial notebook designed to help users at the Vector Institute understand how to navigate and utilize the iNaturalist platform effectively, with tips for observation.

 - **openclippy2 (1).ipynb**
   A notebook that explores the application of OpenCLIP on the iNaturalist dataset, showcasing its capabilities and analysis techniques.